realworldocaml/book/en/parsing-with-ocamllex-and-menhir.md

 The `%%` are section separators; they have to be on a line by themselves.
 The declarations include token and type specifications, precedence directives, and other output directives.

+### Specifying the tokens

-We'll start by declaring the tokens.
+We'll start by declaring the list of tokens.
 A token is declared using the syntax `%token <`_type_`>` _uid_, where the `<type>` is optional, and _uid_ is a capitalized identifier.
 For JSON, we need tokens for numbers, strings, identifiers, and punctuation.

 ```frag
 ((typ ocaml)(name parsing/parser.mly)(part 0))